ArdentEmpiricist/enc_file/README.md

 # Enc-File
-Simple tool to encrypt / decrypt / hash files.
+Encrypt / decrypt / hash files from the command line.
 Written in Rust.
 Warning: Don't use for anything important, use VeraCrypt or similar instead.

 This crate hasn't been audited or reviewed in any sense.
 I created it to easily encrypt und decrypt non-important files which won't cause harm if known by third parties.